johndwatt/Credit-Quest-2238/README.md

 === Breakdown of Milestones ===
-1. Finish overall planning on README file
+1. Finish overall planning on README file - DONE
     a.
 Finish fleshing out with: add explanation of what project is, why I made it, explanation of technologies used, etc.
+    b.
+Reformat README to be half sales-pitch/half explanation
-2. Create wireframe to visualize the final product on the screen
+2. Create wireframe to visualize the final product on the screen - DONE
     a.
-Add to README file
+Add to README file - DONE
 3. Structure index.html file
     a.
-Add boilerplate, links to css and js file, and link to jQuery
+Add boilerplate, links to css and js file, and link to jQuery - DONE
     b.
 Add semantic HTML: a header, main, aside, and footer
     c.
 Put content in header: title, backstory paragraph, input for spaceship name, button to start game
     d.
 Put content in main: img for background, imgs for 3 spaceships